RedHatPerf/superheroes-automation/README.md

 > [!NOTE]
 > If your images are already available somewhere you can simply override the images states without actually re-building anything.

+## Report output
+By default, qDup will generate the output withing the `report-output` folder